vamsin07/ECE-228/README.md

 # Acknowledgements

-Thanks to Shivam and Eric for their contributions.
 Inspired by the works of Aaron van den Oord et al., and Ashish Vaswani et al.

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.